nameofname/Captain-Holt-Brain-Teaser-Solution/README.md

 Now GO!

+*** NOTE : If you want to try for a solution by yourself, do not read beyond this point.
+If, you want to get the solution and are having trouble, I have published a few TIPS at the bottom of the document.
+Happy problem solving.

 ## Step 1 :
 * Number the men from 1 to 12.
 Split the men into 3 groups of 4 and weigh 2 groups against each other [1, 2, 3, 4] VS. [5, 6, 7, 8].
 	1. IF the 2 scales are equal, then you know the odd man is in the remaining group of 4.
 Proceed to solution 1a.